RayHightower/RayHightower.com/_posts/2024-06-20-the-road-less-stupid.markdown

 The chapter on risk (#36) has special meaning for me.
 As entrepreneurs, we can fall into the trap of romanticizing risk.
 Think about an instance when you took a business risk that worked out well for you.
 Were you smart?
 Or were you lucky?

 As business leaders, we prefer to think of ourselves as smart.
 Other people are lucky, right?
-When we evaluate the role of intelligence vs luck in our decisionmaking, we need to be honest with ourselves.
+When we evaluate the role of intelligence vs luck in our decision making, we need to be honest with ourselves.

 Chapter 36, _Not All Risks Are Created Equal_, contains a risk assessment tool designed to remove emotions (and egos) from our risk analysis.
 It starts with the author's view that: